Annette Nazareth

 Annette LaPorte Nazareth (born January 27, 1956) is an American attorney who served as a Commissioner of the U.S. Securities and Exchange Commission from August 4, 2005 to January 31, 2008.
 She is currently a partner at Davis Polk & Wardwell, where she works on regulatory matters and transactions in the firm's Washington, D.C. office.
-In 2021, she was appointed as Co-Chair of the Integrity Council for the Voluntary Carbon Market.
+In 2021, she was appointed as Co-Chair of the Integrity Council for the Voluntary Carbon Market and in 2024 as a Freeman of London.

-Education and personal life
+Education

-Born on January 27, 1956, in Providence, Rhode Island.
-She grew up near Providence.
-In 1978, Nazareth graduated from Brown University with an A.B., magna cum laude and Phi Beta Kappa.
-She went on to receive a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar.
+Naraeth was born on January 27, 1956, in Providence, Rhode Island and was raised near Providence.
+In 1978, she graduated from Brown University with an A.B., magna cum laude and Phi Beta Kappa.
+Nazareth went on to receive a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar.

-She is married to Roger W. Ferguson, Jr., former vice chairman of the Board of Governors of the Federal Reserve and current President and CEO of TIAA-CREF.
-They have two children.

 Early career

 Following law school, Nazareth was an associate with the law firm of Davis Polk & Wardwell in 1981.
 From 1986 to 1994, she served as managing director and general counsel of Mabon Securities Corp. and its predecessor business, Mabon, Nugent & Co.
 From 1994 to 1997, Nazareth was a senior vice president and senior counsel of the fixed income division of Lehman Brothers.
 From 1997 to 1998, she was a managing director of Citigroup's Salomon Smith Barney unit as deputy head of the capital markets legal group.